docx-editor 1.x has shipped. Vue support, i18n, agents.

 Vue DOCX Editor: Edit Word Documents in Vue 3

-The fastest way to put a Word document editor into a Vue 3 app: install @eigenpal/docx-editor-vue, pass an ArrayBuffer, render <DocxEditor>.
-Nothing leaves the browser.
-No backend, no document upload, no Office Online iframe.
-This post covers install, loading and saving .docx, Nuxt, tracked changes, comments, realtime collaboration, and AI agents.
+To add DOCX editing to a Vue 3 app, install @eigenpal/docx-editor-vue, pass an ArrayBuffer, and render <DocxEditor>.
+Editing runs in the browser; your app only uploads the document if you add upload code.
+This guide covers install, loading and saving .docx, Nuxt, tracked changes, comments, realtime collaboration, and agent tools.

 Live demo